-Graded TTCE appears a useful technique for the reduction of CT studies, especially in grade 1 TTCE patients, although at present more studies are needed before generalising this indication.
-It also appears that, in patients with large PAVMs, there is a tendency for an earlier contrast flow appearance in the left atrium and an association between the size of the afferent artery and the TTCE grade.
+Graded TTCE appears a usefulness technique in order to reduce CT studies, especially in grade 1 TTCE patients, although at present more studies are needed before generalizing this indication.
+It also appears that in patients with large PAVMs, there is a tendency for an earlier contrast flow appearance in the left atrium and an association between the size of the afferent artery and the TTCE grade.